Natural Language Processing

 On the Class Project

 It is highly recommended that you do the class assignments.
-However, a student (in groups of up to 4 people) may choose to do a course project in lieu of the class assignments.
+However, students may choose to do a course project (in groups of up to 4 people) in lieu of the class assignments.
 This option is only recommended for academically oriented students who are interested in using this course to get into NLP research.
 If you choose to do a class project, you must submit a project proposal by October 31, 2023, on Moodle.
 The proposal is ungraded and will be inspected by the teaching assistants to ensure that the project is doable and you will pass the course should you execute the project as proposed.
 The write-up and code for the final project are due January 15, 2024; it is to be submitted through Moodle.
 General guidelines for the class project are given here.

 Project work submission will be done on the course Moodle page.
 The submission links are: